alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

   %}
 </figure>

-But one part of the ferry service survives -- the lighthouse!
+Although most of the boats are gone, one part of the ferry service survives -- the lighthouse!
 This tiny hexagonal tower is the smallest working light tower in the world.
 It was built in 1817 by [Robert Stevenson][stevenson], a Scottish civil engineer who was famous for building lighthouses.
 (It was a name I recognised; I loved the story of [the Bell Rock Lighthouse][bell_rock] when I was younger.)